SAP/hybris-commerce-eclipse-plugin/README.md

 Development
 --------------

 Plugin is released as a open-source project.
-If you want to contribute to it, can find more information about setup in [Development](docs/dev/development.md) section.
+If you want to contribute to it, can find more information about setup in [Development](docs/dev/development.md) section and in [Code of Conduct](CODE_OF_CONDUCT.md)

 Compile and Install From Source